smkuzmin/python-script-ipname/README.md

   - Comments (lines starting with #) are passed through unchanged
   - Unresolved entries are hidden when using the --resolved-only flag
   - Pure Python WHOIS client (no external whois command required)
-  - DNS and WHOIS resolution is performed only when no explicit comment is provided
+  - DNS and WHOIS resolution is performed only when no explicit comment is provided for IPs/networks
   - Normalizes subnet masks to CIDR notation (e.g., /255.255.255.0 -> /24)
   - Single IP addresses are output without the /32 suffix